- What is cancer?

 - Bowel cancer stories

 Lymphomas are the most common form of haematological or blood cancer in Australia, and the sixth most common form of cancer overall.1 There are two main types of lymphoma – non-Hodgkin lymphoma and Hodgkin lymphoma – which spread and are treated differently.
-More than 90% of lymphomas are non-Hodgkin.
+Around 90% of lymphomas are non-Hodgkin.

 Incidence and mortality

-In 2009, over 4,600 new cases of lymphoma were diagnosed in Australia.
-The majority of cases (over 4,300) were non-Hodgkin lymphoma.
-The risk of being diagnosed with Hodgkin lymphoma by age 85 is 1 in 479.
+In 2010, 5034 new cases of lymphoma were diagnosed in Australia.
+Non-Hodgkin lymphoma is more common, with 4462 new cases diagnosed in 2010, compared with 572 cases of Hodgkin lymphoma.
 The risk of being diagnosed with non-Hodgkin lymphoma by age 85 is 1 in 42.
+The risk of being diagnosed with Hodgkin lymphoma by age 85 is 1 in 434.
 The incidence of lymphomas has more than doubled over the past 20 years and is continuing to rise, for no known reason.

 There are no routine screening tests for lymphoma.
 Surveillance is recommended for individuals at risk of immunodeficiency-associated lymphoma and people with a family history of lymphoma.